vpelkonen/perkunas/README.md

 ## Features

-- A simple landing page with blog functionality built with Netlify CMS
+- A simple website with built with Netlify CMS
-- Editabe Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
-- Create Blog posts from Netlify CMS
-- Tags: Separate page for posts under each tag
 - Basic directory organization
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
 - Uses `gatsby-image` with Netlify-CMS preview support
 - Separate components for everything
 - Netlify deploy configuration
 - Netlify function support, see `lambda` folder
-- Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
+- Perfect score on Lighthouse for SEO, Accessibility and Performance
+- Styling via styled-components
 - ..and more